ewa-ilnicka/firstPortfolio/README.md

 ### Photo

 - Photo made for some documents.
-I'm thinking about changing it for something less formal and maybe ad some opacity (watermarks seem to be popular).
+I'm thinking about changing it to something less formal and maybe to add some opacity (watermarks seem to be popular).

 ### Text

-- I didn't have any good idea what to write in here, especially that I don't have any experience in IT section yet.
-I tried to make it short yet interesting (I hope it is).
+- This is just a quick summary of what I'm interested in and some short yet hopefully details.

 ---